(tenofovir alafenamide) Tablets

 The following adverse reactions are discussed in other sections of the labeling:

-- Severe Acute Exacerbation of Hepatitis B [see BOXED WARNING and WARNINGS AND PRECAUTIONS]
+- Severe Acute Exacerbation of Hepatitis B [see BOX WARNING and WARNINGS AND PRECAUTIONS]

 - New Onset or Worsening of Renal Impairment [see WARNINGS AND PRECAUTIONS]